kronosapiens/foundations/coursework/CSOR_HW2.md

-Daniel Kronovet
+Daniel Kronovet [dbk2123]

-dbk2123

-CSOR w4246 HW02
+CSOR W4246 HW02

 10/19/2015

 ## Problem 1

+This problem asks us to compute the *number* of shortest `s-t` paths in `G`.

 For this problem, we will use a modified breadth-first search algorithm, in which `s` is the start node and `t` is the destination node.

-The first modification adds a new array, `numpaths`, which store the number of shortest paths for any given node `u`.
+The first modification adds a new array, `numpaths`, which stores the **number** of shortest paths for any given node `u`.

-The second modification reorganizes the innermost loop such that some processing occurs for each node `v` regardless of whether that `v` has already been discovered.
+The second modification reorganizes the innermost loop such that *some* processing occurs for each node `v`, regardless of whether that `v` has already been discovered.
 This processing includes checking to see if distance `s-u-v` is less or equal to any previous `s-v` paths.
 If it is less than, then this path becomes the shortest path and `numpaths[v]` is set to 1.
 If it is equal, then `numpaths[v]` is incremented by one.
 This change is important because it allows for the discovery of multiple shortest paths by allowing for the reuse of nodes already discovered.

 The solution given works for undirected graphs with weighted edges.
-For an unweighted graph, set all `w=1`.
+For an unweighted graph, the solution is the same, simply set all `w=1`.
 This solution preserves the O(n + m) running time of the original bfs algorithm, as the processing on each edge takes O(1) time.

 ```
 modbfs(G=[V, E], s, t):